cortexlabs/cortex/examples/tensorflow/license-plate-reader/README.md

 ## Deploying

-The recommended number of instances to run this smoothly on a video stream is about 12 GPU instances. `cortex.yaml` is already set up to use the 12 instances.
-2 GPU instances for *YOLOv3* and 10 for *CRNN* + *CRAFT*.
+The recommended number of instances to run this smoothly on a video stream is about 12 GPU instances (2 GPU instances for *YOLOv3* and 10 for *CRNN* + *CRAFT*). `cortex.yaml` is already set up to use these 12 instances.
+Note: this is the optimal number of instances when using the `g4dn.xlarge` instance type.
 For the client to work smoothly, the number of workers per replica can be adjusted, especially for `p3` or `g4` instances, where the GPU has a lot of compute capacity.
-The number of GPU instances was determined on the kind of used instance: `g4`s with a single GPU per node.

 If you don't have access to this many GPU-equipped instances, you could just lower the number and expect dropped frames.
 It will still prove the point, albeit at a much lower framerate and with higher latency.
 More on that [here](https://github.com/RobertLucian/cortex-license-plate-reader-client).